klagobus/slack-notification-cli/README.md

   --json  Format output as json.

 DESCRIPTION
-  Installs a plugin into tests-notify.
+  Installs a plugin into notify.

   Uses npm to install plugins.